Adult Immunizations

 A shingles infection can be very serious, especially if you are older or have a compromised immune system.

-If you are 60 years old or over, talk with your healthcare provider or pharmacist.
-This vaccine is publicly funded in pharmacies for everyone 60 years and over
+If you are 50 years old or over, talk with your healthcare provider or pharmacist.
+This vaccine is publicly funded in pharmacies for everyone 50 years and over.
+People who have had shingles should wait 12 months before receiving the Shingles vaccine.

 Adults at higher risk